 Bonus points for inner-city buildings that have a well-landscaped green space that apartments look onto and that residents can use to sit outdoors.

 What building amenities you should be looking for depends on whether the location is suitable for long or short-term tenants, business people or holiday-makers.
 For the most part these days, inner-urban professionals have their favourite gym and swimming pool elsewhere and don’t look for those in their apartment building.
 In CBD locations, buildings that will rely on short-stay executive renters should have both a gym and pool.
 Families with older children will value a pool at their holiday apartment, even if it’s close to the beach.

 And a couple of other considerations

 Beware the levies.
 The more amenities in the building, the higher the strata levies are going to be.
 High-rise apartments with pool and gym now often have quarterly levies approaching the $2000/quarter mark.
 It can be even higher when there’s a concierge.
 That’s a lot of expense to cover in rent and you just won’t get the returns on those outgoings.

 If you are buying in a building with short-term or holiday rentals, check two things: likely occupancy rates and management fees.
-Where property management fees for 6-12 month leases are generally 5-8% (plus one or two week’s rent per lease), management fees for short-term rentals can be up to 25% of the rent.
+In Calgary property manager fees for 6-12 month leases are generally 5-8% (plus one or two week’s rent per lease), management fees for short-term rentals can be up to 25% of the rent.
 Do your sums.

 Think about how the building and its style appeal to local residents, not just investors, and especially not just interstate and overseas investors.
 For example, some buildings are developed specifically with the foreign investor market in mind, which (because of Foreign Investment Review Board requirements) can present a real problem when it comes to resale.